6 Types of Headphone Drivers Explained: Dynamic, Planar, Etc [Guide]

 Unlike balanced armature drivers, dynamic drivers are often vented and move air by design.
 Due to this dynamic drivers will offer better reproduction of the bass frequencies as compared to BA drivers.

-The excellent bass response reproduction makes dynamic headphones a preferred option by bassists, drummers or bass heads in the audiophile world.
+The excellent bass response reproduction makes dynamic headphones a preferred option by bassists, drummers (see also the best headphones for drumming here) or bass heads in the audiophile world.

 Planar Magnetic Drivers